 Sew in weave is a kind of human hair weave which can sew in our natural hair.
 People can get long and beautiful hair by wearing hair bundles and closure sew in.
 Over time, sew-ins have easily evolved into the most dynamic, versatile method of installing hair extensions.
 Here, we will share this installation method which has helped women effortlessly enhance and transform their looks.

 Remember, before you think about going to secure that bag make sure your sew-in is on point!
-With a flawless install, you'll have the deal sealed as soon as you enter the room!
-Here's what you'll need to complete your sew in from start to finish.
+With a flawless installation, you'll have the deal sealed as soon as you enter the room!
+Here's what you'll need to complete your sew-in from start to finish.

 A rat tail comb to create neat parts